Beloba03/Trutops-TAF-Updater/README.md

 - Verify that all paths specified in the `config.txt` file are correct and accessible.
 - Double-check the names and revisions of .GEO files to ensure they match your requirements before attempting to update .TAF files.
 - For any unexpected behavior or errors, reviewing the log files may provide additional insights into what went wrong.

+### Contact Info

+If you have any questions feel free to contact me at ben.babineau@dal.ca!